As the leaves start changing and colder weather approaches, you’re probably starting to think about ways to stay warm this winter.

 Heating objects instead of the air is what makes radiant heaters more energy efficient than convection heaters – you avoid wasting heat on areas of a room that aren’t in use, and only heat the areas and objects you need.
 Radiant heaters deliver heat to the floor and not the ceiling and are great for drafty areas, uninsulated rooms, and rooms with high ceilings.

-One disadvantage of radiant heaters is that they don’t circulate heat throughout a room, if that’s something you need.
+One disadvantage of radiant space heaters is that they don’t circulate heat throughout a room, if that’s something you need.
 In addition, older radiant space heaters can pose safety hazards because of exposed heating elements and should be kept away from children and pets.

 Convection Space Heaters